 Australia is expensive, if you can stay in an apartment or caravan park etc, you can manage this cheaply by grocery shopping and cooking your own.

-And I absolutely agree with MrMace - Kangaroo steak! about 6 years ago
+And I absolutely agree with MrMace - Kangaroo steak! over 6 years ago

 The price really depends on the location.
 The more remote or touristy a destination is, the more expensive it will be.
 Whereas major cities have more competitors and thus can afford to be more cost effective.
 "Hipster" cafes are definitely more expensive, with prices generally starting at $12 upwards for basic items.
 Whereas older style ones you can often grab a pie for around $5.
 Try visit asian restaurants, the prices are so good if on a budget! over 2 years agoAnswered by Mel via WorldNomads.com